justin0979/DellInspiron530_ArchLinuxPlasma_Install/plugins.md

 ### Other packages to possibly get

-(Look into coc, b/c things like `coc-prettier` can bu used instead)
+(Look into coc, b/c things like `coc-prettier` can be used instead)

 - ale (not currently using)
 - auto-pairs